 History and Mission

-The Keough-Naughton Institute for Irish Studies is a teaching and research institute dedicated to the study and understanding of Irish culture in all its manifestations.
+The Keough-Naughton Institute for Irish Studies is a teaching-and-bresearch institute dedicated to the study and understanding of Irish culture in all its manifestations.

 Our aim is to extend the range of the Institute to include or enrich other areas — Irish music and modern Ireland among them — and to create at Notre Dame not only a center of excellence in Irish Studies but a paradigm program of university education for the contemporary era.
 In 2012, Keough-Naughton Institute hosted Mícheál Ó Súilleabháin and Helen Phelan, Directors of Irish World Academy of Music and Dance at the University of Limerick in an effort to explore a new program in Irish music.
-Another undertaking includes the landmark, award-winning documentary 1916 The Irish Rebellion written and produced by Bríona Nic Dharmada, Thomas J. and Kathleen O’Donnell Chair of Irish Language and Literature and concurrent Professor of Film, Television and Theatre, and Professor Fox.
+Another undertaking includes the landmark, award-winning documentary 1916 The Irish Rebellion written and produced by Bríona Nic Dharmada, Thomas J. and Kathleen O’Donnell Chair of Irish Language and Literature and concurrent Professor of Film, Television and Theatre, and for which Institute Director Christopher Fox was executive producer for Notre Dame.

-Undergraduate courses offered by the Keough-Naughton Institute provide Notre Dame students with a unique opportunity to explore Ireland’s extraordinary tradition in literature (in both the English and Irish languages) and distinctive historical development, including its influence on the United States.
+Undergraduate courses offered by the Keough-Naughton Institute provide Notre Dame students with a unique opportunity to explore Ireland’s extraordinary culture and traditions (in literature, in both the English and Irish languages), and distinctive historical development, including its influence on the United States.
 The core of the program is a Minor in Irish Studies which helps students develop their understanding of Irish society, culture and politics through both course work and first-hand experience of Ireland.

 The Keough-Naughton Institute's Dublin Program, based at O'Connell House, a late eighteenth century building on Merrion Square, enables Irish Studies Minors and interested undergraduates to continue their studies in Ireland.
 Students take classes with Notre Dame faculty in the Centre and also enroll in courses in Arts and Letters, Commerce, Science and Engineering at University College Dublin, Trinity College Dublin and the National College of Art and Design.